bbauska/YT-Learn-YouTube/README.md

 <p>This function loads and plays the specified video.</p>

-<p>The required videoId parameter specifies the YouTube Video ID of the video to be played.
+<p>The required <b>videoId</b> parameter specifies the YouTube Video ID of the video to be played.
-In the YouTube Data API, a video resource's id property specifies the ID.
+In the YouTube <b>Data API</b>, a video resource's id property specifies the ID.

-The optional startSeconds parameter accepts a float/integer.
+The optional <b>startSeconds</b> parameter accepts a float/integer.
 If it is specified, then the video will start from the closest keyframe to the specified time.

-The optional endSeconds parameter accepts a float/integer.
+The optional <b>endSeconds</b> parameter accepts a float/integer.
 If it is specified, then the video will stop playing at the specified time.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <pre>cueVideoByUrl</pre>